Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - Only full game speedruns were in mind in making this.
 Stage RTA may not work well

 Changes
+- can use course labels instead of level id's e.g. [C1], [B1], or [WC].
+Can still use level id's if desired.
+	See the bottom of the readme for a complete list
+- can use multiple split conditions e.g. "get toad (20) and enter [C8]".
-- the code for the split handling was restructured, allowing for multiple split conditions.
-Also conditions can be anywhere in the split instead of only the end
+- split conditions can be anywhere in the split name.
+Previously had to be at the end
-- there's now support for course labels (e.g. [C1] or [B2]).
-Numbers still work if desired
+- added option to split on grand stars that are a warp.
+Useful for categories like Star Road 0/80 Star or Jammin' Journey 60 Star

+Small fixes
+- key splits no longer require a star count condition
-- for the last split, can now split on a warp (for use with star road 0/80 star)
+- skipping the split after collecting a star won't autosplit on level change
-- small fixes, like key splits not working on a water star, or autosplitting sometimes after skipping a split
+- fix for autosplitting not always working after water star/key animations

 - split on music change was removed for now

-Unchanged
+Retained features
 - ability to split on final star, reset, key, star count, or level id
-- should still work with a variety of emulators including PJ64, parallel launcher, and retroarch
+- compatibility with a variety of emulators including the many Project64's and parallel launcher
-- can still delete file A on reset
+- delete file A on reset
 - Last Impact mode

+Removed features
+- split on music change is removed for now, but I've never seen anyone use this

 ----------
 Conditions